ControlNet Tile: The Secret to Transforming Low-Quality Images into Masterpieces

 fluffy dog resized to 1024 pixels by 1024 pixels with pixel duplication

-AI upscalers diverge from traditional methods, eschewing deterministic pixel functions in favor of insights gleaned from expansive datasets.
-This process is akin to viewing the world through human eyes, discerning what elements need to be brought into sharper focus.
-But still, previous generation of AI upscalers like ESRGAN suffers from extremely low details if the input is a tiny 64 pixels by 64 pixels image, since it's trained on images of at least a few hundreds pixels on each dimensions.
+AI upscalers work differently from traditional methods, using insights from large datasets instead of simple pixel calculations.
+This process is like viewing the world through human eyes, figuring out what elements need to be brought into sharper focus.
+However, previous generation AI upscalers like ESRGAN struggle with extremely small images like 64x64 pixels, since they're trained on images that are at least a few hundred pixels on each side.

 fluffy dog in 64 pixels by 64 pixels